-Circadian (~24 hour) clocks are endogenous mechanisms that time the recurring, daily activities observed in most organisms.
-Young's research has shown how interactions among certain genes and their proteins produce molecular oscillations at the level of individual cells.
-These cellular clocks are active in most animal tissues and establish overt, circadian rhythms in physiology and behavior.
-His lab’s findings have implications for sleep and mood disorders as well as dysfunctions related to the timing of gene activities underlying visual functions, locomotion, metabolism, immunity, learning and memory.
+Circadian rhythms are genetically regulated.
+Dr. Young is interested in how interactions among certain genes and their proteins set up a network of molecular oscillations that are autonomously generated in most tissues and that establish overt rhythms in physiology and behavior.
+His lab’s findings have implications for sleep and mood disorders as well as dysfunctions related to the timing of gene activities underlying visual functions, locomotion, metabolism, learning and memory.

 Dr. Young is a member of the National Academy of Sciences and a Fellow of the American Academy of Microbiology.
 He is a recipient of the 2013 Shaw Prize in Life Science and Medicine, the 2013 Wiley Prize in Biomedical Science, the 2012 Canada Gairdner International Award, the 2012 Massry Prize, the 2011 Louisa Gross Horwitz Prize for Biology or Biochemistry and the 2009 Neuroscience Prize of the Peter and Patricia Gruber Foundation.